 69. End of trip cycling facilities (e.g. washrooms, showers, lockers) are encouraged for larger developments and as part of Transportation Demand Management strategies.

-The following sections include 'additional' guidelines that only apply to specific uses, areas, or circumstances.
-Please read the section headings carefully to determine whether they apply. se read ADDITIONAL GUIDELINES FOR MULTI-RESIDENTIAL USES Yes Not Applicable No 70.
-For multi-unit residential buildings, individual units shall be articulated through integration of recessed entries, balconies, materials, or projection/recess in the façade.
+The following sections include 'additional' guidelines that only apply to specific uses, are the section headings carefully to determine whether they apply. as, or circ umstances.
+Plea se read ADDITIONAL GUIDELINES FOR MULTI-RESIDENTIAL USES The following guidelines apply to any multi-unit residential development of three or more units and any mixed-use development that includes a residential component.
+Yes Not Applicable No For multi-unit residential buildings, individual units shall be articulated through integration of recessed entries, balconies, materials, or projection/recess in the façade.
 71. Noise impacts of highways or arterial roads upon outdoor private and semi-private areas, and interior living spaces, should be mitigated through building and site design.
 72. Buildings shall be sited to ensure the privacy of residences and adjoining properties.
 73. Where individual unit heat pumps are used, they shall be screened.
 Ducted heat pump systems are recommended wherever possible.
 74. Sufficient space for waste diversion receptacles shall be provided within each dwelling unit (e.g. space under the sink or a closet for a recycling bin, compost bin, and garbage bin).
 75. Personal storage space for larger items shall be provided for each dwelling unit, whether it be within the dwelling unit or within a secured and convenient location within the development.
 76. A minimum average of 20 m 2 of usable private outdoor spaces should be provided for each dwelling unit in the form of a deck, patio or yard, exclusive of common amenity areas.
 77. A minimum of 10% of the total site area should be dedicated to common amenity spaces, whether indoor or outdoor.
-The common amenity space shall include sufficient area to allow for larger gatherings.
+The common amenity space shall include sufficient area to allow for larger gatherings. a.
 Common outdoor amenity spaces should incorporate landscaping, seating, communal tables, play spaces, public art, and other elements that encourage gathering, recreation, and inter-generational activities and uses. b.
 Common outdoor amenity spaces to grow food is strongly encouraged.
 Where provided, gardening areas shall be designed to be functional for routine and active gardening by multiple residents and include servicing and accessibility requirements.
 Gardening areas are encouraged to be designed with other amenities, including outdoor children's play areas, indoor amenity rooms with kitchens, washrooms, and eating areas, and/or outdoor seating areas. c.
 All units shall be designed to have easy access to the usable private outdoor or common amenity spaces.
 Where applicable, accesses shall be separated from traffic and parking or include traffic calming, pedestrian-supported measures.
-Outdoor spaces should be located to maximize sunlight, minimize noise disruptions, and minimize 'overlook' from adjacent units.
+78. Outdoor spaces should be located to maximize sunlight, minimize noise disruptions, and minimize 'overlook' from adjacent units.
 79. Outdoor semi-private spaces are encouraged to be integrated with public open areas to create seamless, contiguous spaces.
 81. Buildings shall be clustered and roads minimized, where possible.
 82. Where individual multi-residential units have vehicular access via a public street, combined driveway access points are required.
 83. Where multi-residential units have individual garages or carports, they shall face away from streets.